B16f00t/whapa/README.md

 * If you request it, log in to your browser and then click here, https://accounts.google.com/DisplayUnlockCaptcha.

+If you want to use 2FA, you will have to go to the URL: https://myaccount.google.com/apppasswords Then select Application: Other.
+Write down: Whapa, and a password will be display, then you must write the password in your settings.cfg.")

 WHACIPHER
 =====
 whacipher.py is a tool which allows decrypt or encrypt WhatsApp database.
 You must have the key of your phone to decrypt, and additionally a encrypted database as reference to encrypt a new database.